codersb04/Diabetes-Prediction/README.md

 # Diabetes-Prediction
 ## Task:
-Predicting whether the person is diabetic or non-diabetic
+Predicting whether the person is diabetic or non-diabetic.</br>
+This problem comes under <b>Supervised Learning</b> as we have provided labelled data.
+Support Vector Machine(SVM) would be used to achieve the outcome.
 ## Dataset:
 The main object of the dataset is to predict diagnostically whether a person has diabetes or not based on certain measurements. <br/>
 The dataset contains different medical predictor variables and one target variable which is 'Outcome'.
 The features include Pregnancy, insulin, Glucose, Blood Pressure, Skin Thickness, BMI and Diabetes Pedigree Function.
 The dataset contains data from only female candidates.</br></br>